Embracing Autumn Energy for HSPs and Your Small Business

 At this time of year, many of us may need more time to rest and recharge, versus the spring and summer months.

 Change things up.
-Bring a sense of calm and cosyness by taking 10 minutes to enjoy a warm and soothing drink mid-morning, or have some quiet thinking/ideas time as you walk the dog earlier in the day whilst simultaneously enjoying a little more sunlight, crunchy leaves and Vitamin D.
+Bring a sense of calm and cosiness by taking 10 minutes to enjoy a warm and soothing drink mid-morning, or have some quiet thinking/ideas time as you walk the dog earlier in the day, whilst simultaneously enjoying a little more sunlight, crunchy leaves and Vitamin D.

 Incorporate other forms of movement in the colder months and make comforting, healthy food options to heat up for lunch, or make use of a slow cooker for an easy meal in the evening.